LuisHenriqueCarmanhan/python-intermediate-project/README.md

 This repository represents the continuation of my Python learning journey, building upon the foundations established in my previous beginner-level projects.

-The main goal of this repository is to further explore, practice, and apply programming logic, core Python concepts, and good coding practices through more complex exercises and problem-solving scenarios, as my understanding of the language evolves.
+The main goal of this repository is to further explore, practice, and apply programming logic, core Python concepts, and good coding practices through more complex exercises and problem-solving scenarios.

 ## 📚 Topics Covered